Trying to make a move in your career? You know the drill.

 How do you actually start using a design thinking approach?

 First understand where you are now and think through what you're trying to solve for.
-This worksheet, which is a preview for our upcoming Life Design Series might help.
 You don't want to have your destination in mind (that's the traditional approach), but you want to know where you are now - what works, and what doesn't - and have an open mind to what potential next steps might be.

 Ask different questions.
 Instead of asking 'How do I get a job doing what you do?' try saying, 'It seems like what you do is something I'd really enjoy, can you tell me more about what it's like?'